tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 - Use the "DISTRIBUTED" keyword to use the virtual edge feature.
 It can run on both single node machine and multi-node cluster.
 - Use Syntax v2 of GSQL.
+- It can be run on TG cloud Savanna Read-only workspace.

 ```Python
 #enter the graph